 The Columbia study estimate using DECON as the scenario has an estimated decommissioning activity completion date of June 2097.
-The estimated liability in current dollars (2019) for the decommissioning of Columbia is \$1.45 billion.
-The decommissioning of the Columbia asset makes up \$1.29 billion of the estimate with the remainder (\$135.1 million) associated with specific site restoration activities.
+The estimated liability in current dollars (2019) for the decommissioning of Columbia was \$1.45 billion.
+The decommissioning of the Columbia asset made up \$1.29 billion of the estimate with the remainder (\$135.1 million) associated with specific site restoration activities.
 Approximately \$816.5 million of the new estimate has already been recognized as part of the previous decommissioning accounting activity recognized from FY 1984 through FY 2018.
 The remaining amount of \$613.9 million (adjusted for standard index) as of June 30, 2019, will be amortized over the remaining expected life of Columbia.
-In FY 2019, \$23.7 million of amortization expense was recognized and the index adjustment for FY 2019 was \$34.1 million resulting in the overall Increase in deferred outflow of \$10.4 million.
-The index adjustment also increased the estimated liability as of June 30, 2019 from \$1.42 billion to \$1.45 billion.
+In FY 2021, \$25.7 million of amortization expense was recognized and the index adjustment for FY 2021 was \$73.4 million resulting in the overall increase in deferred outflow of \$47.7 million.
+The index adjustment increased the estimated liability as of June 30, 2021 from \$1.47 billion to \$1.54 billion.

-Each year the ARO will be evaluated to determine if there are any material changes in timing or costs.
+Each year the ARO is evaluated to determine if there are any material changes in timing or costs.
 If there are material changes, the estimate will be adjusted accordingly.
-If there are no material changes impacting the estimate then a standard index will be used each year to determine current changes to the estimated derived from the original study.
+If there are no material changes impacting the estimate, then a standard index will be used each year to determine current changes to the estimated derived from the original study.
 The amount for both the liability and deferred outflow will be increased or decreased accordingly and change the out year straight line amount for decommissioning.
+There were no material changes in timing or costs related to the Columbia ARO.

 At the time of termination of Columbia and commencing of decommissioning activities, the liability will be decreased as cash expenditures occur through the estimated completion date of FY 2097.
 Upon settlement of the liability, there is potential for variances from the original estimates.
 If there are differences from the estimate and actual payment a gain or loss on the ARO will be recorded for the difference.
 However, with regard to the net-billed projects, BPA is obligated to provide for the entire cost of decommissioning and site restoration; therefore, any gain or loss recognized upon settlement of the ARO results in an adjustment to either the billings in excess of costs (liability) or costs in excess of billings (asset), as appropriate, as no net revenue or loss is recognized, and no net position is accumulated for the net-billed projects.